dkrasnovdev/siberiana-nginx/README.md

 ## Customization

-You can customize the NGINX configuration in `conf.d/app.conf` to suit your project's specific requirements.
+You can customize the NGINX configuration in `conf.d/app.conf` to suit project's specific requirements.

 ## Troubleshooting